LarKenTR/An-l-OgarPlus/README.md

    * Kills all player cells on the map.
  - Mass [Player ID] [Number]
    * Sets the mass of all cells belonging to the specified player to [Number].
+ - Merge [Player ID]
+   * Forces the specified player to merge.
  - Name [Player ID] [New Name]
    * Changes the name of the player with the specified id with [New Name].
  - Playerlist